The Biggest Loser (American TV series): Longitudinal study

 In 2016, the results of a long-term study by the US National Institute of Health (NIH) were released that documented the weight gain and loss of contestants in Season 8, which aired in 2009.
 The study found that most of the 16 contestants regained their weight, and in some case gained more than before they entered the contest.
 Their metabolisms had slowed to the point where they were burning hundreds of calories a day less than other people of their new, reduced size.
-The New York Times reported: "What shocked the researchers was what happened next: As the years went by and the numbers on the scale climbed, the contestants’ metabolisms did not recover...
+The New York Times reported: "What shocked the researchers was what happened next: As the years went by and the numbers on the scale climbed, the contestants' metabolisms did not recover...
 It was as if their bodies were intensifying their effort to pull the contestants back to their original weight."
-The article quoted Dr. Michael Rosenbaum who said, "The difficulty in keeping weight off reflects biology, not a pathological lack of willpower."
+The article quoted Dr. Michael Rosenbaum, who said, "The difficulty in keeping weight off reflects biology, not a pathological lack of willpower."

-After the study results were revealed, former contestants demanded NBC to cancel the show.
+After the study results were revealed, former contestants demanded that NBC cancel the show.

 Location

-Seasons two and three of The Biggest Loser have been filmed at the Hummingbird Nest Ranch.
+Seasons two and three of The Biggest Loser were filmed at the Hummingbird Nest Ranch.
 The 126 acre ranch is an equestrian estate in Simi Valley, California, northwest of Los Angeles.
 Recent seasons have been filmed at King Gillette Ranch on Mulholland Highway near Malibu Creek State Park.